pedrohsduarte/personal-website-monorepo/README.md

 This repository contains the source code for my personal website: [https://pedroduarte.tech/](https://pedroduarte.tech/).
-It is a monorepo that contains a single app (for now) that is a Next.js app.
+It is a monorepo with a single app (for now) that is a Next.js app.
 Turborepo is used to manage the monorepo.
 The app is hosted on AWS Amplify.

 Feel free to fork this repository and use it as a template for your own website.
 If you do, please consider starring this repository.
 The content can be easily changed by editing specific files, as described below.

 # Requirements

-- Node.js (20+)
+- Node.js (20+) or Docker
-- Yarn
+- Yarn (if not using Docker)
-- Docker (optional)
 - AWS account (optional)

 # Getting Started